The Definitive Weight Loss Guide: How to Get Shredded

 During the fasting window, you can (and should) still drink water, coffee, or anything with no (or very little) calories in it.

-For example: Today I fasted for 18 hours and I ate all my daily calories in 2 meals that were inside a 6 hour feeding window.
+For example Today I fasted for 18 hours and I ate all my daily calories in 2 meals that were inside a 6-hour feeding window.
 Tomorrow I will repeat that.
-Might sound crazy but I’ve done intermittent fasting for few years now, and I’ll never revert back to “normal” eating habits.
+Might sound crazy but I’ve done intermittent fasting for a few years now, and I’ll never revert back to “normal” eating habits.

 You may think this type of eating pattern slows down your metabolic rate, but don’t worry it has been studied that the metabolic slow down starts to occur at around ~60 hours of not consuming any calories whatsoever, and there’s a ton of research to prove that short-term fasting WILL NOT slow down your metabolism or put you into any bogus “starvation mode”.